billy-idle/JobShop/README.md

 ## 2. How to use it

-This is a very first approach looking for a simple solution (schedule) to the well-known Singer & Pinedo benchmark set.
+This approach looks for a simple and unoptimized solution (schedule) to the well-known Singer & Pinedo benchmark-set.

-There is a properties file named _config.properties_ located at the root of the project folder with the content:
+config.properties contains the path to the benchmark-set.

 ```properties
 #JobShop Properties